Matthew McConaughey hints at plans to join WWE

 WWE had said at the time: "McConaughey was recently spotted in the WWE ThunderDome cheering on a Drew McIntyre victory.
 Could his next encounter with the WWE Universe come inside the squared circle?"

-The seemingly deadly moves are choreographed in a form of performance theatre between good and bad guys, although there is still a risk of injury or death if something goes wrong.

-McConaughey has also shared his love of WWE with his three children, who are seven, 10 and 12 years old.
+McConaughey has shared his love of WWE with his three children, aged seven, 10 and 12.

 He added: "I love the suspensions of disbelief because my kids and I watch and they're starting to get that when they go, 'Oh this is fake', I'm going, 'What are you talking about?
 No way'."